Prehistoric Ireland

 Newgrange, Ireland's largest Neolithic passage tomb, c.
 3200 BC.
 One of the Boyne valley tombs.

 The prehistory of Ireland has been pieced together from archaeological evidence, which has grown at an increasing rate over recent decades.
-It begins with the first evidence of permanent human residence in Ireland around 10,500 BC (although there is evidence of human presence as early as 31,000 BC) and finishes with the start of the historical record around 400 AD.
+It begins with the first evidence of permanent human residence in Ireland around 10,500 BC (although there is some evidence of human presence as early as 31,000 BC) and finishes with the start of the historical record around 400 AD.
 Both the beginning and end dates of the period are later than for much of Europe and all of the Near East.
 The prehistoric period covers the Palaeolithic, Mesolithic, Neolithic, Bronze Age and Iron Age societies of Ireland.
 For much of Europe, the historical record begins when the Romans invaded; as Ireland was not invaded by the Romans its historical record starts later, with the coming of Christianity.